D4-project/d4-server-packer/README.md

-# Build Automated Machine Images for MISP
+# Build Automated Machine Images for D4

-Build a vbox virtual machine for D4 based on Ubuntu 18.04 server.
+Build a vbox virtual machine for D4-server based on Ubuntu 18.04 server.

 ## Requirements